shawnwildermuth/MyCountries/README.md

 * Bootstrap 3
 * Entity Framework 7
 * ASP.NET Identity
-* Visual Studio 2015 CTP5
+* Visual Studio 2015 RTM

 The expectation is to keep this up to date at least until ASP.NET 5 is released.
 Please enjoy.

+Current version: ASP.NET 5 Beta 6